 This is likely the reason why it’s not uncommon to see muscular adults who say they don’t really work out anymore but simply live an active life.
 Trust me, training as a teenager paves the way for a long, healthy life.

 The first thing that many people think of when training is muscle growth.
 While this is a part of resistance training, another major factor is the improvement of our neuromuscular system, which is the line of communication that exists between our brain and our muscles.
 It tells our bodies how to move and function.

 When we apply a load to our muscles through a full range of motion, it will significantly improve this neuromuscular system that controls how effectively our muscles speak together.
 In addition, resistance training does involve a significant amount of athletic movements and mobility.

-Together, studies show that resistance training can improve basic fundamental skills.
-This can mean things like running, jumping, climbing, and throwing4.
+Together, studies show that resistance training can improve basic fundamental skills, like running, jumping, climbing, and throwing3.
 Further, it can also improve things like balance.

 Kids will be kids, and they’re going to get hurt.
-It’s inevitable (and probably good ’cause it builds character).
-However, youth won’t get hurt if they are involved in training.
-Studies show that when youth are engaged in resistance training, their chances of sustaining an injury are greatly reduced5.
-This is due to several issues, including:
+It’s inevitable, but fortunately, resistance training can lower their risk.
+Studies show that when youth are engaged in resistance training, their chances of sustaining an injury are greatly reduced3.

 In fact, this benefit holds true for pretty much everyone of all ages.

 Being a teen is brutal.
 Being a teen with no self-confidence is even more brutal.
 Getting involved in a training program as a teenager can do incredible things for self-confidence.